VDA5050/VDA5050/VDA5050_EN.md

 STARTUP | NO | NO | YES | YES | YES | NO | NO
 SERVICE | NO | YES | YES | YES | YES | NO | NO
 TEACH_IN | NO | YES | YES | YES | YES | NO | NO

+>Table 10 - Overview of operating modes and their implications

 ### 6.6.7 Clearing the order